 We’re the most educated generation in history.
 We’ve learnt by observing our parents’ relationships that happy families are not the norm.
-We’re a generation dealing with the pain of separated parents in a time where divorce rates are at a 10-year high.
+We’re a generation dealing with the pain of separated parents in a time where divorce rates are at an all-time high.

 We experience a quarter-life crisis because we exit Uni as perfect products of the education system, our creativity, dreams, and ambitions removed.
 We’re terrified to be in a workplace which mockingly laughs “WELCOME TO THE REAL WORLD” when we’re in pain.

 Dealing with loneliness, uncertainty, and a troubled economy isn’t new; our parents had to cope with the same issues and they had less money.
 But what makes this generation so different is we’re choosing to prioritise our mental health, personal growth, and happiness.

 We are more informed, connected, and vocal thanks to the internet.
 We’re having discussions about LGBT, mental health, and race, forming communities to grow and heal together.
 We’re using body positivity hashtags and learning to speak kindly to ourselves.